 What Is Gain In Audio?

-In this quick guide we will answer what is Gain in audio, how to properly use it, and explain its differences from volume.
+This quick guide will answer what is Gain in audio, how to properly use it, and explain its differences from volume.
+Explore the basics of audio gain.

 What is Gain in Audio